-When a nonclinical study report is submitted using the file tag 'pre-clinical-study-report', 'legacy-clinical study-report', or 'study-report-body' in the study tagging file (STF) or the study is submitted with an xpt formatted dataset, the STF for the study is then checked for the presence of a trial summary (TS) file (full or simplified).
+When a nonclinical study report is submitted using one of these file tags in the study tagging file (STF) or the study is submitted with an xpt formatted dataset, the STF for the study is then checked for the presence of a trial summary (TS) file (full or simplified).
 A full ts.xpt file would be expected when the study type and study initiation date meet the criteria for requiring SEND datasets as described in the current FDA Data Standards Catalog (e.g., a single dose toxicity study initiated after December 17, 2017 for INDs).

-There are cases in which a study report submitted to eCTD Modules 4.2.3.1, 4.2.3.2 or 4.2.3.4 using one of the STFs listed above is not required to include accompanying SEND datasets.
+There are cases in which a study report submitted to eCTD Modules 4.2.3.1, 4.2.3.2 or 4.2.3.4 using one of the file tags listed above is not required to include accompanying SEND datasets.
 In such cases, a simplified ts.xpt file should be included with the study report.
-A simplified ts.xpt file serves to provide limited machine-readable information such that any submitted study report not requiring SEND will be appropriately identified by the Center's processing system .
+A simplified ts.xpt file serves to provide limited machine-readable information such that any submitted study report not requiring SEND will be appropriately identified by the Center's processing system. ^{79,80}